The Man Who Sold the World (album): Critical reception

 Upon release, The Man Who Sold the World was generally more well-received critically in the US than in the UK.
 Music publications Melody Maker and NME originally found The Man Who Sold the World "surprisingly excellent" and "rather hysterical", respectively.
 Reviewing for Rolling Stone in February 1971, John Mendelsohn called the album "uniformly excellent" and commented that Visconti's "use of echo, phasing, and other techniques on Bowie's voice ... serves to reinforce the jaggedness of Bowie's words and music", which he interpreted as "oblique and fragmented images that are almost impenetrable separately but which convey with effectiveness an ironic and bitter sense of the world when considered together".
+Writing for The Philadelphia Inquirer, Jack Lloyd believed that the music was "unsettling" and non-commercial, but called Bowie "one of the most unique...talents from the British pop music scene", despite his lack of recognition.

 Colman Andrews of Phonograph Record felt that record was a mixed bag, finding the lyrics both good and bad and Bowie's voice to be undistinguishable from other British artists, but enjoyed his vocal performance.
 Overall, Andrews stated, "[The Man Who Sold the World] TRIES to define some new province of modern music, even if it's not completely successful.
 For that alone it deserves some attention."
 The Village Voice critic Robert Christgau considered the album and its predecessor to be "overwrought excursions".
 Mike Saunders from Who Put the Bomp magazine included The Man Who Sold the World in his ballot of 1971's top 10 albums for the first annual Pazz & Jop poll of American critics, published in The Village Voice in February 1972.